Jithendra123892/LAPSO/README.md

 mvn spring-boot:run

 # Then visit: http://localhost:8080
-# Login with: demo@lapso.in / demo123
+# Login with: admin@lapso.in / admin123
 ```

 **Your free, open-source laptop tracking system is ready!** 🛡️